 What is Vestibulitis?

-Vestibulitis is a long-lasting pain condition that means there is pain in and around the vaginal opening when something is inserted into the vagina or pressed against the opening.
+Vestibulitis is a long-lasting pain condition that causes pain in and around the vaginal opening when something is inserted into the vagina or pressed against the opening.
 The pain usually occurs during intercourse or physical activities such as horseback riding or cycling.
-The condition is most common in women between 15-30 years old who have not undergone vaginal childbirth.
+The condition is most common in women between 15-30 years old who have not given birth vaginally.

-Vestibulitis is still a relatively unknown diagnosis, both among women in general and within research.
-In recent years, it has received more attention alongside other women's diseases such as endometriosis, for example.
+Vestibulitis is still a relatively unknown diagnosis today, both among women in general and in research.
+In recent years, it has received more attention alongside other women's health conditions such as endometriosis, for example.

 How to recognize vestibulitis

 The most prominent symptom of vestibulitis is pain in the genital area.
 The pain can be described as a burning sensation, even with very light touch.
-In the worst cases, the pain can last for a couple of days after the triggering touch.
+In severe cases, the pain can last for a couple of days after the triggering touch.
 It is also common to have some redness around the vaginal opening.
-Due to the physical discomfort, anxiety and low mood are often experienced.
-It is common for the condition to affect self-confidence and for one to blame oneself, for example, because vestibulitis affects the sex life.
+Due to the physical discomfort, anxiety and low mood are also common.
+It is common for the condition to affect self-confidence and for one to blame oneself, for example, because vestibulitis impacts the sex life.

-If you have vestibulitis, you probably experience one or more of these symptoms:
+If you have vestibulitis, you likely experience one or more of these symptoms:

-• Burning, intense pain in the vaginal opening during intercourse, the pain can be triggered even by very light touch
+• Burning, intense pain at the vaginal opening during intercourse; the pain can be triggered even by very light touch

-• The pain can persist for several days in severe cases
+• The pain can last several days in severe cases

 • You feel pain when inserting a tampon or a finger into the vagina